 Please give sufficient detail in order that the exact “type” of absence can be recorded in the school register eg. “illness” or “hospital appointment”.

-Mrs Mackenzie, Pastoral Support Manager, works with children and their familes to ensure that school attendance levels are good.
+Mr Garden, Pastoral Support Manager, works with children and their familes to ensure that school attendance levels are good.
 If pupils are not in school they cannot learn -persistent and unexplained absence will result in a direct communication with home.
-In extreme cases, or where it is felt that there is a particular need, the Educational Welfare Service will become involved.
+In extreme cases, or where it is felt that there is a particular need, the Outreach and Attendance Team, Children, Young People & Learning, BCP Council will become involved.

 In light of recent legislation, Longspee Academy as a rule is unable to support family holidays in school time.
 In exceptional circumstances the Academy may be able to grant permission.